NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

 <img align="left" width="240" height="200" src="https://github.com/avantikalal/rapids-single-cell-examples/blob/alal/1mil/images/1M_brain.png?raw=true">

 We demonstrate the use of RAPIDS to accelerate the analysis of single-cell RNA-seq data from 1 million cells.
-This example includes preprocessing, dimension reduction, clustering visualization.
+This example includes preprocessing, dimension reduction, clustering and visualization.

 ### Example Dataset